-Greyhound Bus Lines currently serves 635 cities in 49 states of the USA as well as Canada and Mexico with more than 8038 bus connections and over 3,100 Greyhound bus stations across North America.
+Greyhound Bus Lines currently serves cities across 49 states of the USA as well as Canada and Mexico with more than thousands of bus connections and over 3,100 Greyhound bus stations across North America.
 Where there is a bus, there is a Greyhound station!

 Popular Greyhound bus schedules and routes

 Greyhound offers many innovative amenities on and off board.
 The bus tracker, for instance, enables passengers to check their exact bus locations via accurate live updates.
 Should there be a delay, this feature is especially convenient for travelers waiting at a Greyhound station.
 In addition, partnered with eSSENTIAL Accessibility assistive technology, Greyhound helps disabled passengers navigate the web and purchase their tickets in a more user friendly way.
 On top of that, the bus company provides aid to disabled passengers with luggage storage and retrieval when boarding and de-boarding.
 They can also bring their wheelchair if necessary.